Adapalene: Metabolism

 Extensive information regarding adapalene metabolism in humans is unavailable, although it is known to accumulate in the liver and GI-tract.
 In human, mouse, rat, rabbit, and dog cultured hepatocytes, metabolism appears to affect the methoxybenzene moiety but remains incompletely characterized.
 The major products of metabolism are glucuronides.
 Approximately 25% of the drug is metabolized; the rest is excreted as the parent drug.

 History

-Adapalene was a research product of the Swiss company Galderma.
-Adapalene was approved in 1996 by the US Food and Drug Administration (FDA) for use in the treatment of acne.
+Adapalene was a research product of the Swiss company Galderma and was patented in Luxembourg in 1986 and in the US in 1988.
+Adapalene was approved as a prescription medication in 1996 by the US Food and Drug Administration (FDA) for use in the treatment of acne.
+In 2016, the US FDA approved adapalene gel 0.1% for over-the-counter (OTC) sale, marking the first time a formerly prescription-only retinoid became available without a prescription for acne treatment.

 Research

 A study has concluded that adapalene can be used to treat plantar warts and may help clear lesions faster than cryotherapy.
 A computational study claims that adapalene can be used as a potential entry inhibitor for Omicron variant of SARS-CoV-2.